 Often our guest rooms play double-duty, so don't be afraid to make your space multipurpose by adding shoe storage or a desk.
 A daybed doubles perfectly as a single bed if you don't have a ton of space.
 Just ensure that your window treatments reflect the needs of the room.
 Blackout curtains layered over light-filtering shades will ensure privacy and darkness for your guests, but will also allow light in when you need it.

 And ottomans could provide a seating area and storage space for extra pillows and blankets.
 If you're considering adding seating in general, why not try a statement chair, or a floor seating setup?

 Combo to Try: A boho daybed with a curtain and shade window treatment

 Add the Finishing Touches

-Finally, add the finishing touches that'll give your guests a positive experience: quality fresh bedding and a plant or flowers go a long way in making guests comfortable and giving your room a little panache.
+Finally, add finishing touches that'll give your guests a positive experience: Quality, fresh bedding and a plant or flowers go a long way in making guests comfortable while lending your room a little panache.
 Tick all these boxes and your guests will never want to leave.

 Combo to Try: Simple white linen bedding and a palm plant

 Looking to go that extra mile when decorating your guest bedroom?
 Don't be afraid to make a statement.
 For example, opt for a bold headboard, funky wall art (try a gallery wall, with tips from design guru Emily Henderson), and built-in lighting for a unique aesthetic that will ensure your guests have an unforgettable stay.
 And for more practical yet just as thoughtful finishing touches, consider including the following in your guest bedroom:

 - A list of helpful tips for navigating your home while you're out of the house or not conveniently reachable, like how to negotiate the thermostat